IdkwhatImD0ing/Xplore/README.md

 # Xplore
 ## Inspiration
 #### One of us couldn't say the word 'itinerary' if their life depended on it.
 Thus, the concept for Xplore was born: an intuitive app designed to take the tediousness out of travel planning.
-With just a few taps, Xplore builds the perfect travel agenda, proving that even a linguistic faux pas could lead to a brilliant solution for adventurers everywhere.
+With just a few taps, Xplore builds the perfect travel agenda, proving that even a linguistic faux pas could lead to a brilliant solution for adventurers around the world.
 ## What it does
 #### Xplore is the ideal partner for your travel adventures, always prepared to support you on your next journey.
 As your ultimate travel companion, Xplore primarily focuses on three key functions: